Threshold-free estimation of entropy from a Pearson matrix

-In order to overcome these difficulties, we develop a way to estimate the entropy directly from the Pearson correlation matrix, without the intermediary step requiring an adjacency matrix.
-Our method rests on the following mathematical foundation: if $\bm{R}$ is an arbitrary $N\times N$ Pearson correlation matrix, then \be \bm{\rho}={\bm{R} \over N} \ee satisfies all the conditions for a density operator: (i) hermiticity, (ii) unit trace, and (iii) positive semidefiniteness.
-To see this, observe that $\bm{R}$ has real and symmetric entries, from which follows claim (i).
+In order to overcome these difficulties, we develop a way to estimate the entropy directly from the Pearson correlation matrix, without relying on an adjacency matrix.
+Our method rests on the following mathematical foundation: if $\bm{R}$ is an arbitrary $N\times N$ Pearson correlation matrix, then

+satisfies all the conditions for a density operator, namely, (i)~hermiticity, (ii)~unit trace, and (iii)~positive semidefiniteness.
+To see this, observe that $\bm{R}$ has real and symmetric entries, from which follows claim~(i).
 Next, the diagonal entries are given by

-so that $\operatorname{tr} \bm{R} = N$, leading to claim (ii).
-For (iii), it suffices to show that $\bm{R}$ is positive semidefinite.
+so that $\mathrm{tr} \bm{R} = N$, leading to claim~(ii).
+For~(iii), it suffices to show that $\bm{R}$ is positive semidefinite.
 In other words, we must show that $\bm{v} \cdot \bm{R} \, \bm{v} \geq 0$ for all $\bm{v} \in \mathbb{R}^N$.
 In fact, the positive semidefiniteness of Pearson correlation matrices is well known.
 Observe that

-We now state our main result.
-Given an arbitrary Pearson correlation matrix, the entropy can be calculated from Eq.~(\ref{vne}), with $\bm \rho$ given by (\ref{eq-R-q03475983475}).
-We illustrate our general method in Figure \ref{brain}.
-We remark in passing that many other correlation matrices (e.g., Spearman, Kendall) will satisfy analogous conditions, so long as they consist of real symmetric entries \cite{bou12}.
+We can now state our main result.
+Given an arbitrary Pearson correlation matrix, the entropy can be calculated from Eq.~(\ref{eq:trace}), with $ \bm \rho$ given by Eq.~(\ref{eq:eq-R-q03475983475}).
+We remark in passing that many other correlation matrices (\textit{e.g.}, Spearman, Kendall) will satisfy analogous conditions, so long as they consist of real symmetric entries~\cite{bou12}.
+For normalized time series this definition of the density operator is the same as the covariance matrix divided by its trace.
+Furthermore, one can readily verify that $ S(\bm{\rho})=\log N$ is the maximal entropy value for a system of $N$ uncorrelated data sets.

+In conceptual terms, the method here proposed is a mathematical device that yields a set of scaled eigenvalues, in such a way that makes it possible to assign a well defined entropy to any given Pearson correlation matrix.
+This entropy is the analog of the von Neumann entropy for a density operator $\bm \rho$ and is a continuous non-negative real functional of the Pearson matrix.
+However, apart from the special case where $\bm\rho$ would correspond to a pure state in quantum mechanics, the matrix \mbox{$\bm{\rho} = \bm{R}/N$} corresponds to a mixed state in quantum statistical mechanics, such that it encodes classical probabilities that are precisely the eigenvalues of the scaled Pearson correlation matrix.

+Since probability distributions (and density operators) become coarse-grained (hence effectively renormalized) in the presence of noise, the entropy of two different data sets with similar levels of added noise can still be usefully compared.
+Therefore, this is an advantage of our method given that it is robust to the addition of noise.
+Moreover, although the Pearson coefficient is a pair correlation coefficient, it is still sensitive to nonlinear effects because it is the expected value of a bilinear quantity.

+It is worth pointing out a crucial difference between the method proposed here and the other thresholding-based methods of calculating entropy.
+Whereas the proposed entropy is a continuous function (functional) of the Pearson matrix, the usual thresholding-based entropies are discontinuous.
+To see this, recall that the Heaviside step function is defined as